Car Maintenance Supplies

 Other items so you don’t forget to plan a bag for our beloved pets would include a leash, water, poop bags, kitty litter, some chew sticks, and dishes.
 How to Keep Your Pet From Getting Stressed in Emergencies

 You may want to add a bag of kitty litter to your car in case you live where it snows.
-If your tires are stuck the kitty litter may give you some friction to get the tires to move.
+If your tires are stuck, the kitty litter may provide some friction to get the car on the move again.

 Cash